ZaidQureshi/bam/README.md

 In this work, we present a novel system architecture, BaM, that offers mechanisms for GPU code to efficiently access storage and enables GPU self-orchestrated storage access.
 BaM features a fine-grained software cache to coalesce data storage requests while minimizing I/O amplification effects.
 This software cache communicates with the storage system through high-throughput queues that enable the massive number of concurrent threads in modern GPUs to generate I/O requests at a high-enough rate to fully utilize the storage devices, and the system interconnect.
 Experimental results show that GPU self-orchestrated storage access running on BaM delivers 1.0$\times$ and 1.49$\times$ end-to-end speed up for BFS and CC graph analytics benchmarks while reducing hardware costs by up to 21.7$\times$.
 Our experiments also show GPU self-orchestrated storage access speeds up data-analytics workloads by 5.3$\times$ when running on the same hardware.

+### DeepWiki BaM code documentation
+We have indexed the BaM codebase to enable easier understanding of BaM codebase.
+The DeepWiki link is here: https://deepwiki.com/ZaidQureshi/bam

 Hardware/System Requirements
 -------------------------------------------------------------------------------